 Maintaining the security of reports is yet another aspect.
 When you transfer business critical reports via mobile phones, it is your responsibility to take care of the security quotient.
 Developers are therefore opting for a web infrastructure like HTML5 which is much more secure and flexible.

 This is yet another concept in BI and data visualization when you are able to deliver reports to requests based on their geographical location.
 This helps improve customer satisfaction and also eases the complete process of drilling down reports.
 This functionality will include concepts of mapping and location finding capabilities.
-Geographic information systems are combined with these BI tools to help the users obtain their geography specific reports only.
+Geographic information systems combines with BI SEO tools to help the users to obtain their geography specific reports only.

 The biggest advantage of BI is this tool can proactively fetch appropriate data from different sources within the organization before providing the final output.
 This approach greatly helps in saving time and leveraging critical processes to a great extent.